-Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, newly enacted SEC regulations and NASDAQ Stock Market rules, are creating uncertainty for companies such as ours.
+Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, newly enacted SEC regulations and Nasdaq Stock Market rules, are creating uncertainty for companies such as ours.
 We are committed to maintaining high standards of corporate governance and public disclosure.
-As a result, we intend to invest appropriate resources to comply with evolving standards, and this investment resulted in increased costs of nearly \$2 million and may continue to result in increased general and administrative expenses and a diversion of management time and attention from revenue-generating activities to compliance activities.
+As a result, we intend to invest appropriate resources to comply with evolving standards.
+This investment has resulted in increased costs and may continue to result in increased general and administrative expenses and a diversion of management time and attention from revenue-generating activities to compliance activities.